-We review our activities on a regular basis by having a trustee meeting approximately every 8-12 weeks.
+We review our activities on a regular basis by having a trustee meeting approximately every 3 months.
 This review looks at the current activities that are being run, their successes, failures costs and benefits to our organisation and the people we work with.
-We have referred to the guidance contained in the Charity Comissions general guidance on public benefit when reviewing our aim and objectives and in planning our future activities.
+We have referred to the guidance contained in the Charity Commissions general guidance on public benefit when reviewing our aim and objectives and in planning our future activities.
 In particular, the trustees consider how planned activities will contribute to the aims and objectives they have set.

-Our work for the current year 2011/12 is outlined in our document "REPORT ON THE WORK UNDERTAKEN BY BRIDGES HULL 2012-2013"
+Our work for the current year 2012/13 is outlined in our document "REPORT ON THE WORK UNDERTAKEN BY BRIDGES HULL 2012-2013"